A61-QA-Team-I/WEAre-Social-Network-Project/Test Plan demo .md

 ### 1. User Registration (Manual Testing)

-- **Positive test**: Enter a unique username between 2 and 20 characters, a valid password, and a unique email.
+-  Enter a unique username between 2 and 20 characters, a valid password, and a unique email.
 Ensure the user is successfully created.
 -  Enter a username with fewer than 2 characters or more than 20 characters – expect an error message.
 -  Enter a password with fewer than 8 characters – expect an error message.
 -  Enter a password that doesn't contain an uppercase letter, a digit, or a special character – expect an error message.